A IS FOR AGRICULTURE, ARCHAEOLOGY, ARCHITECTURE, & ART

 The HISTORY of Indonesia dates back 2 million to 500,000 years ago when Java Man lived there.
 Austronesian people arrived around 2000 BCE.
 From the 7th century CE, the Chola naval kingdom flourished.
 During the 8th and 10th centuries, the Medang Kingdom flourished.
 During the 11th century, the Kingdom of Kahuripan was established and later divided into 2 kingdoms, Janggala and Kadiri.
 During the 1200’s-1300’s several kingdoms were established including the kingdom of Ternate, the kingdom of Majapahit, and the kingdom of Malayupura.
 In 1602, the Dutch East India Company was formed and began building an empire but went bankrupt and was dissolved in 1800.
 The islands were then known as the Dutch East Indies until Indonesia's independence 149 years later.
 During World War II (1942-1945), Japan occupied the islands.
 In 1949 Indonesia gained independence from the Dutch.
 In 1999. the first fully free parliamentary elections since 1955 took place.

 The country celebrates public HOLIDAYS and other special days.
 Since a large percentage of people are Muslim Ramadan is widely celebrated.
 Chinese New Year is February 8 and became a national holiday in 2002.
 Buddha's birthday, also known as Waisak is December 12.
 Indonesian National Armed Forces Day is celebrated on October 5, the day of foundation of the People's Security Army.
-Earth Day. is October 22 and Bali has an educational Earth Day.
+Earth Day is celebrated on October 22.
 Father's Day is November 12 and was officially declared in 2006.
 Mother's Dayis December 22 and was officially declared in 1959.
 Despite having a small population who are Christian, Christmas is still popular and a national holiday in December.
 Nyepi, (“Day of Silence>, is the day of the Balinese New Year and changes every year.
 The country has several different calendars.